 You can create a new vector without names using

 unname(x), or remove names in place with

 names(x) <- NULL.

-One important application of attributes is the factor.
+One important use of attributes is to define factors.
 A factor is a vector that can contain only predefined values, and is used to store categorical data.
 Factors are built on top of integer vectors using two attributes: the

-class(), “factor”, which makes them behave differently to regular integer vectors, and the
+class, “factor”, which makes them behave differently from regular integer vectors, and the